 We also offer specialized family therapy to work through parent-child contact problems following separation and divorce or long periods of absence (e.g., military deployment, hospitalization, imprisonment) or to blend new family systems.
 Please view our services for child, youth, and families coping with separation and divorce.

 How much does it cost?

 Fees for family therapy are $225 per clinical hour (50 minutes).
 Each session typically lasts 2 clinical hours.
 The number of appointments needed varies by family.
-The therapist will discuss this with the family following the clinical intake consultation.

 Within 24 hours after an appointment, NavOn will provide an invoice by email.
 The invoice can be paid by e-transfer or credit card.
 It is also possible to pay by cheque or cash and to receive a paper-based invoice – please let us know in advance if cheque or cash is the preferred payment method.

 Mental health providers are not paid by the Ontario Health Insurance Program (OHIP).
 However, many people can see a psychologist, psychotherapist, or social worker for no cost or very little cost.

 - If you are employed, you may have coverage or partial coverage as part of your benefits.
 Even if you do not have benefits at your place of work, you can purchase extended health coverage through a number of insurance companies.

 - If you are a veteran or a member of the Canadian Armed Forces you may have coverage.